AntonioDehesa/tilop/README.md

 ## Day 49: March 29 2021
 ### Today's progress:
 Continued with the APIs training, and remembered how to use Postman.
 It has been a while since i´ve used it.

+## Day 50: March 30 & 31 2021
+### Today's progress:
+Cotinued with the API training, as well as some other web concepts, such as cookies
 <!---
 ## Day x
 ### Today's progress: